 Combine the Mount Valahnúkur and Tindfjöll Circle hikes.

 We highly recommend trying to spend as long as possible to see the area.
-On our latest visit, we took the morning bus to Volcano Huts (arriving at 10:30am), then hiked up Mount Valahnúkur (11:30am) for the spectacular view.
+On our latest visit, we took the morning bus to Husadalur / Volcano Huts (arriving at 10:30am), then hiked up Mount Valahnúkur (11:30am) for the spectacular view.

 We ate a packed lunch at Langidalur (12:30pm), then hiked around the Tindfjöll Circle (5:30pm) and made our way back to Volcano Huts (6pm) where we had a couple of pints and some snacks while waiting for the evening bus back home (7:15pm).